awstuff/jsonhttpclient/README.md

 // });
 ```

-Execute a POST request with some data (could also just be `null`) via HTTPS and receive a list of `MyClass` objects as a response:
+Execute a POST request with some data and additional headers (both could also just be `null`) via HTTPS and receive a list of `MyClass` objects as a response:

 ```java